Study Room for Drawings and Prints

-The collection of the Department of Drawings and Prints includes more than 1.2 million prints, 16,000 drawings, 12,000 illustrated books, and an extensive collection of printed ephemera.
-Throughout the year a rotating selection of prints and drawings is displayed in the Museum's Robert Wood Johnson, Jr. Gallery (gallery 690).
-Most works that are not on view may be examined by qualified visitors in the department's study room.
-Also available is a reference library of books on the history of prints and drawings.
-Partial holdings of this reference collection appear in Watsonline, the Museum libraries' online catalog.
+Spanning over five centuries of works on paper, the collection of the Department of Drawings and Prints includes more than 21,000 drawings, 1.2 million prints, and 12,000 illustrated books and artists' books, as well as an extensive collection of printed ephemera.
+Throughout the year a rotating selection of objects from the collection is displayed in the Museum's Robert Wood Johnson, Jr. Gallery (gallery 690).
+Most works that are not on view may be examined by visitors in the Study Room for Drawings and Prints by appointment.
+Visitors are also welcome to consult books in the department's reference library on the history of drawings and prints.
+Partial holdings of this reference collection appear on Watsonline, the Museum libraries' online catalog.